‘We can make Level 3 work’ : Taoiseach says Ireland has the resources to cope with Covid

 “An unprecedented level of resources have been allocated to the health services, both in the Winter Plan and throughout the entirety of 2021.”

-Mr Martin said these resources will enable the health service to cope with Covid-19, and will ensure better health service for the future.
+Mr Martin said these resources would enable the health service to cope with Covid-19, and ensure better health service for the future.

 Earlier, public health officials have issued stark warnings about the spread of Covid-19 after a further three people died and record number of new cases were recorded.